Walus denaturalization case: Background

 Immediately after World War II, Americans chose not to dwell upon the war's atrocities, and Cold War threats caused Western governments to recruit former Nazis for intelligence work.
 This, along with U.S. immigration policies, made it relatively easy for former Nazis to enter the United States and become citizens.
-In the 1970's, growing awareness and concern about these "quiet neighbors" resulted in the establishment of US government organizations to identify, denaturalize, and deport them.
+In the 1970s, growing awareness and concern about these "quiet neighbors" resulted in the establishment of US government organizations to identify, denaturalize, and deport them.
 The early work by the Special Litigation Unit (SLU) of the INS was regarded as ineffective and, according to legal scholar Lawrence Douglas, led "botched litigations."
 One of these was the Walus case.

 Walus expelled a boarder, Michael Alper, from his home in 1973 after a bitter argument.
 A year later, Alper told a Chicago Jewish agency that Walus had bragged about his work as a Nazi in Poland.
 The allegation ultimately reached Simon Wiesenthal, a well known Nazi hunter, who brought the matter to the attention of the INS.
 Alper was Jewish and his parents had been killed by the Nazis.
 Nonetheless he and his wife had continued to live with Walus even after Walus' alleged disclosure about persecuting Jews.

 By 1976, the INS was under pressure to address public outcries about former Nazis in America.
 INS sent a grainy, washed-out 1959 photograph of Walus to the police in Israel requesting information.
 The police put an advertisement including Walus' name in local newspapers requesting any information Polish survivors might have.
 Some who came forward and viewed the photo said they recognized Walus as a Gestapo officer who had killed Jews in the Polish cities of Kielce and Częstochowa.
 In 1977, the US Attorney in Chicago filed suit to revoke Walus' citizenship on the basis that Walus had been a Gestapo officer who committed wartime atrocities and had lied in order to gain entry into the US.
 Once denaturalized, Walus could be deported.